Srgiomndz/wiki-scraper/README.md

 ## Optimizations

 The photo url that is collected with this script is not a link to the largest photo available from wikipedia.
-My next step to imporve this script is to make sure that the largest and highest resolution photo is gathered.
+My next step to improve this script is to make sure that the largest and highest resolution photo is gathered or better yet an array of options.